MarKoXLanda/App_GraphicsCSV/README.md

 # App_GraphicsCSV
 School project: This app uses a CSV file to generate graphs in Java using multiple libraries.
-Located in the Jars folder.
+Located in the lib folder.